Posted by- Neelam Mathews

 consolidation process

-ever increasing fuel and maintenance costs, partly as a result of the upward trend in fuel prices and partly because of its older and more inefficient aircraft.
+In our view, this order has been long overdue, as the airline is facing ever increasing fuel and maintenance costs, partly as a result of the upward trend in fuel prices and partly because of its older and more inefficient aircraft.
 Looking at AA's fleet profile, it is also evident that the new orders will not be used to expand operations, but rather to replace its older narrowbody fleet.
 In fact, AA's fleet size will remain roughly at the same levels over the 10-year modernisation period.

-decision to split the order in four (130 A320, 130 A320neo, 100 B737-8, 100 re-engined B737), were options to AA.
+It can be argued that neither the decision to modernise, nor the decision to split the order in four (130 A320, 130 A320neo, 100 B737-8, 100 re-engined B737), were options to AA.
 These were decisions forced upon them, by the prospect of missing out on vital aircraft delivery slots available at capacity constrained manufacturers.

-the hand of Boeing to choose between a new engine and a completely new airframe to replace the B737.
+However, the decision did have a positive externality, as it also forced the hand of Boeing to choose between a new engine and a completely new airframe to replace the B737.
 Ever since Airbus announced its intent to bring to market the re-engined A320neo (December 2010), Boeing has been sitting in the sidelines procrastinating about the best strategy going forward.
 In the same period, EADS has registered a 43% growth in its share price, while Boeing's shares rose only by 9%.
 Obviously, the investor community is not as patient as Boeing's board of directors, when it comes to the roll out of game changing strategies; particularly

 in a (soon to end) duopoly market.

-short-term measure to avoid disaster, by partially stopping Airbus from winning the ultimate prize in the aircraft manufacturing world; that is stealing someone else's customer and convincing them to replace their existing fleet with yours.
+The decision to offer AA a re-engined option, nonetheless, is a short-term measure to avoid disaster, by partially stopping Airbus from winning the ultimate prize in the aircraft manufacturing world; that is stealing someone else's customer and convincing them to replace their existing fleet with yours.
 More than anything, Boeing has to act fast and decide in favour of a completely new airframe now.
 The alternative is to drop prices and follow Airbus in every sales pitch they are doing with old Boeing customers."

 No comments: